cmonllor/hyperToken/README.md

 ## Testnets ##

-In the begginning, this project was intended to be in four chains:
+In the begginning, this project was intended to be deployed in four chains:
 .
 Ethereum Sepolia
 .
 Arbitrum Sepolia
 .
 Optimism Sepolia